Clinical presentation

 • mild deficit or agitation are often transient

-• focal neurological deficits (depends on the aneurysm location and presence of a simultaneous intraparenchymal hematoma)
+• focal neurologic deficits (depending on aneurysm location and presence of concomitant intraparenchymal hematoma)

-• cranial nerve palsies – in 25% of patients (mostly n.III, VI)
+• cranial nerve palsies – in 25% of patients (mostly CN III and VI)

 • hemiparesis (10-15%), aphasia, neglect syndrome

-• akinetic mutism/abulia, leg mon- or paraparesis (ACA and ACoA aneurysm)
+• akinetic mutism/abulia, mon- or paraparesis (ACA and ACoA aneurysm) on lower extremities

 • assess Hunt-Hess clinical score and WFNS SAH scale